szastupov/musicbot/README.md

 ### Technical side

-The bot doesn't store any media, instead it only stores track metadata, while files are hosted on Telegram servers.
+The bot doesn't store any media, instead it only keeps track metadata, while the files are hosted on Telegram servers.

 It's written in Python 3, powered by [aiotg](https://github.com/szastupov/aiotg) framework and uses [MongoDB](https://www.mongodb.com) for index.